eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

 ---
 layout: post
-title: "Allocating Secret Santas with a Substitution Cipher using Clojure"
+title: 'Allocating Secret Santas with a Substitution Cipher using Clojure'
-meta: "Documenting how I went about allocating Secret Santas with a substitution cipher using Clojure"
+meta: 'Documenting how I went about allocating Secret Santas with a substitution cipher using Clojure'
 ---

 Over Christmas I found myself delving back into a bit of Clojure, one such problem I stumbled upon solving was allocating [Secret Santas](https://en.wikipedia.org/wiki/Secret_Santa).
 In this post I will discuss how I went about grouping a given list of names based on certain criteria, and then correctly pairing up each person.
 From here, I will then highlight how I expanded upon the solution to allow these allocations to be distributed, hidden from prying eyes with a simple [ROT13](https://en.wikipedia.org/wiki/ROT13) substitution cipher.

 <!--more-->

-### Allocating Secret Santas
+## Allocating Secret Santas

 The first problem that I had to tackle was loading in a given text file which contained all the given participants and their gender, in CSV form.